Dental SEO Expert Marketing Services

-Long tail keywords are very focused on their target audience, and therefore have a much higher conversion rate.
+Answer: Long tail keywords are very focused on their target audience, and therefore have a much higher conversion rate.
 When a potential patient types in a long tail keyword and your website appears, there is a good chance you are precisely the dental practice they are looking for.
 These keywords generally do not have much in the way of competition, compared to their short tail keyword brothers and sisters.
 Many dentists will use these keywords to highlight specific services they offer or denote certain dental practice traits.
 For example, a dental practice may use long tail keywords to showcase late hours, be open on weekends, or treat children.
 These specific aspects of a dental practice cannot be adequately highlighted using short tail keywords.
 Therefore long tail keywords must be used to bring attention to these services or unique attributes.

 A targeted audience with a high conversion rate is advantageous, but there is a disadvantage to long tail keywords.
 Unlike short tail keywords, the traffic you see from these keywords will be low.
 It is a valuable audience that will visit your dental website, but it will be a small audience.
 Depending on the nature of your dental practice, this may be your goal.
 However, generally, you do want a fair amount of traffic to improve your organic rankings and grow your patient count.
 Long tail keywords work hand in hand with short tail keywords to bring you a healthy amount of potential patients to your website to convert them into regular patients.